 These shaded cats have pale undercoats, with a mantle of color over the top.

-According to the Cat Fanciers Association, there are many different types of shaded Maine Coon cat.
-Some examples include (source):
+According to the Cat Fanciers Association, there are many different types of shaded Maine Coon cats.
+Some examples include (source 1):

 - Shaded Silver